AlxHnr/chicken-builder/README.md

 you can run **make test** and **make clean**, which will either test or clean up your build.

-You can add a build target for the extra-makefile, so you don't need to initialize the build each time.
+You can add a build target for the extra makefile, so you don't need to initialize the build each time.
 See the example below:

 ```make